Outdoor Action Reunions 2017 Activities

 Princeton graduates serve in countless leadership positions around the world from entrepreneurs to teachers, directors to parents.
 Understanding the traits and behaviors that make leaders effective is critical for any organization, and applies to students on campus and alumni in the world at large.
 Join us for a panel that brings together experts on leadership from academics, business, government, the non-profit sector and current Outdoor Action student leaders to explore what makes leaders effective and how to enhance your own foundations of effective leadership.

 Moderator: Rick Curtis ’79, Director, Outdoor Action Program.

-- Jesse Caldwell ’16 is a graduating senior in the Sociology Department.
-Jesse has been active in the Outdoor Action Program throughout her time at Princeton as a Leader, Leader Trainer and Frosh Trip Coordinator.
-Her reflections will be on the impact OA Leader Training has on developing leadership among Princeton students.
+- Ryan Miller ’17 is a graduating senior in the Operations Research & Finance Engineering Department.
+Ryan has been active in the Outdoor Action Program throughout his time at Princeton as a Leader and Leader Trainer.
+He wrote his senior thesis on assigning participants to Frosh trip as a mathematical optimization problem.
+His reflections will be on the impact OA Leader Training has on developing leadership among Princeton students.